ialvarez93/ivanasked.github.io/es/pages/about/index.rst

 Hello there!
 ############

-I'm Ivan and this site is about what I do over time.
 Thanks for stopping by.
+I'm Ivan Alvarez and this site is about what I do over time.

 Who am I anyways?
 ******************

 That's a very philosophical question.
-My name is Ivan Alvarez, I'm a software developer from (and currently at) Venezuela.
+I'm a software developer from (and currently at) Venezuela.
 I really like learning new technologies, languages (Japanese I'm coming for you!) and many other things, so this blog is an outlet for that.
 Also, I'm available for hire, `let me know <ivalvarez22@gmail.com>`_  if you are interested in working together.

 What's with the name?
 *********************